 - Cultivate respect.
 In the spirit of 1 Corinthians, the onus lies with the more mature spiritually and involves choosing relationships over ego.

-- Develop & live out family convictions.
+- Develop and live out family convictions.
 State convictions and then allowed them to shape traditions.

 - Don’t let assumptions kill relationships.
 Make a point to respectfully express feelings, and don’t take for granted that others know how you feel.
 Say it both verbally and physically (hugs and smiles).